 Drafting your philosophy of education

 Not sure where to start?
-Take out a sheet of paper or open a document on your computer.
+First, take out a sheet of paper or open a document on your computer.
 Then begin to answer some of these questions:

 - What do you believe about education?